Royal Air Maroc (re-)launches routes to France, Belgium and The Netherlands

 Royal Air Maroc is launching 11 nonstop routes to destinations across Europe in July, essentially to France, Belgium and The Netherlands in order to meet the demand for VFR traffic.

 Seven of the new services are from Fes in northern Morocco to five destinations in France (Marseille, Montpellier, Lyon, Toulouse and Bordeaux), plus Brussels and Amsterdam.
-All seven routes will be operated by Airbus A321 aircraft.
+All seven routes will be operated by leased Airbus A321 aircraft.
 Twice-weekly service to Brussels will start on 8 July.

 Currently, Royal Air Maroc from Fes serves just Casablanca and Paris Orly.